Skip to main content

 Convert an Existing Application into a Multi-Tenant Application

-Follow the steps described below to convert an existing XAF WinForms or Blazor (.NET 6+) application into a multi-tenant application.
-Note that not all application configurations support multi-tenancy.
-See Limitations for more information.
+Follow the steps below to convert an existing XAF application to a multi-tenant application.

 Install Required Dependencies